-A serious situation of discrimination against women and girls and violation of their sexual and reproductive health rights has occurred in Chile over an extended period, due to the existence of defective contraceptive pills.
-These serious incidents have taken place in a context of systemic violations of sexual and reproductive health rights, characterised by limitations in access to contraceptives and to voluntary termination of pregnancy.
+A serious situation of discrimination against women and girls and violation of their rights to sexual and reproductive health has occurred in Chile over an extended period, due to the existence of defective contraceptive pills.
+These serious incidents have taken place in a context of systemic violations of sexual and reproductive health, characterised by limitations in access to contraceptives and to voluntary termination of pregnancy.

 Since August 2020, 27,689 defective blisters of contraceptive pills have been withdrawn from circulation by the Chilean Institute of Public Health.
-The batches of pills correspond to four types of pills from three different brands of contraceptives, each with different types of composition problems (Anulette CD from Silesia Laboratory, Contimarvelon 20 from Merck Sharp & Dohme (I.A) LLC, and produced by Eurofarma Laboratorios S.A, and Minigest 15 and Minigest 20 from Andrómaco Laboratory).
+The batches of pills correspond to four types of pills from three different brands of contraceptives, each with different types of composition problems (Anulette CD from Silesia Laboratory, Contimarvelon 20 from Merck Sharp & Dohme (I.A) LLC, Minigest 15 and Minigest 20 from Andrómaco Laboratory with its active ingredients allegedly produced by the Chinese based company Zheijiang Xianju Pharmaceutical).